 But perhaps the biggest flushing-related perk to a smart toilet is touchless, automatic flushing.
 Smart toilets have a sensor, and that sensor picks up motion, either from the movement of the body as it stands up or from the wave of a hand, which activates the flushing mechanism.

-Speaking of flushing, nobody wants a toilet that overflows.
+Speaking of flushing, nobody wants to deal with a flooded bathroom and that’s where overflow protection comes in.
 Smart toilets know when there is a toilet paper clog, stopping the flush before it starts by keeping the water level low in the toilet bowl.

 But that’s not all — you can also expect:

-- An air dryer with adjustable dryer temperature to keep you feeling fresh!
+- Warm air dryer with adjustable dryer temperature to keep you feeling fresh!

-- Built-in sensors alerting you to possible tank leaks
+- Built-in sensors alerting you to potential tank leaks.

-- Soft-close seat, cutting down on those inadvertent late-night noisy lid slams
+- Self closing lids, cutting down on those inadvertent late-night noisy lid slams.

 It’s pretty clear that smart toilets can do a lot.
 But how much does a smart toilet cost?

-These days, smart toilets range from about $1,000 (the Woodbridge B-0960S, for example) up to many thousands of dollars for higher-end models.
+These days, smart toilets range from about $650 up to many thousands of dollars for higher-end models.
 That’s while a standard toilet can cost as little as $350 on Amazon.
-There’s no way around it — smart toilets are an investment.
+There’s no way around it — smart toilets are an investment that will cost at least double the price of standard toilets.

 But smart toilets save in other ways, primarily in water consumption.
 The federally mandated maximum water usage for any toilet is 1.6 GPF (i.e. gallons per flush).
 Today, however, that’s considered too much water, and many toilets go lower.